 In 2012, Al joined Brian Wilson, Mike Love, Bruce Johnston and David Marks for a new Beach Boys album, That's Why God Made the Radio and The Beach Boys went on a 50th anniversary reunion tour.
 In 2016 and continuing through 2018, Al joined Brian Wilson for a 50th anniversary world tour of The Beach Boys’ timeless masterpiece Pet Sounds.
 The album features such classics as “Wouldn’t It Be Nice,” “God Only Knows” and “Sloop John B,” a song Al learned from The Kingston Trio and then introduced to Brian with a new chord arrangement to fit The Beach Boys vocal style.
 It became a huge international hit and helped propel Pet Sounds into the top of the charts.

 In 2018, Al began playing solo shows on a tour featuring songs and stories from his early days to his most recent solo album A Postcard from California.
 Al, along with his son Matt Jardine, deliver an intimate show full of hits and rarities combined with never-before-heard stories (and rare pictures and videos) from Al’s amazing career.
 With rave reviews from fans and critics, it’s truly a show not to be missed.
-Also in 2018, Al’s album, A Postcard from California, will be released on limited edition translucent blue vinyl, hitting select record stores on Record Store Day Black Friday on Nov 23rd.
-And lucky fans who get a copy will also receive an actual postcard from California signed by Al!
+Also in 2018, Al’s album, A Postcard from California, was released on limited edition translucent blue vinyl at select record stores on Record Store Day Black Friday.
+Lucky fans who got a copy also received an actual postcard from California signed by Al!